echopdx/coosbay/site/content/blog/hit-the-trails-six-hiking-destinations-to-explore-on-oregon-s-adventure-coast.md

 Trail Features
-Premium tide pool exploration opportunities at Sunset Bay State Park & Simpson Beach Shore Acres State Park, the crown jewel of Oregon’s South Coast Views of the Cape Arago Lighthouse
+Premium tide pool exploration opportunities at Sunset Bay State Park & Simpson Beach Shore Acres State Park, the crown jewel of Oregon’s South Coast Great views of Gregory Point and Cape Arago Lighthouse.
 Dramatic vistas of the Pacific
 Coastal forests
 Access to restrooms, picnic, and camping facilities Dogs are not permitted in the Shore Acres Botanical Gardens More info & maps can be found at https://www.oregonhikers.org/field_guide/Shore_Acres_Loop_Hike

 #3 CAPE ARAGO LOOP
-“This hike features the quieter side of the spectacular Sunset Bay, Shore Acres and Cape Arago complex of state parks south of Coos Bay,” writes Zach Urness in this 2016 Statesman Journal article.
+This scenic, oceanfront trail is typically less traveled than other trails mentioned in this post.
+Located 15 minutes from Coos Bay, this hiking destination is the perfect place to lose yourself in nature.“This hike features the quieter side of the spectacular Sunset Bay, Shore Acres and Cape Arago complex of state parks south of Coos Bay,” writes Zach Urness in this 2016 Statesman Journal article.
 “Before starting the loop hike, take the time to explore two short treks just off the parking area.
 The North and South Cove trails lead to tidepools, beaches and viewpoints where you can say hello to barking sea lion.”
 Please note the North Cove Trail is closed March 1st – June 30th to protect seal pups.

 Trail Length: The entire loop is 4.3 miles
 Level of Difficulty: Moderate- challenging
 Trail Features:
-The Cape Arago Pack Trail, a moderately challenging trek through dense coastal forests A rare World War II bunker hidden among the brush on this rarely hiked trail.
-Natural scenery and sweeping views of the Pacific.
+A moderately challenging trek through dense coastal forests A rare World War II bunker hidden among the brush Natural scenery and sweeping views of the Pacific.
 Views of seals and sea lions on Simpson Reef and Shell Island .
 More info & maps can be found at https://www.oregonhikers.org/field_guide/Cape_Arago_Loop_Hike

-SOUTH SLOUGH NATIONAL ESTUARINE RESEARCH RESERVE
+#4 SOUTH SLOUGH NATIONAL ESTUARINE RESEARCH RESERVE
 The trails at South Slough National Estuarine Research Reserve (SSNERR) are one of Oregon’s best-kept secrets.
 In addition to its unbeatable natural surroundings, SSNERR hikers have access to some of the best birding spots that Oregon has to offer, so be sure to bring binoculars with you!
 Most hikers say that these trails are well maintained and relatively easy to hike, however, there are uphill portions to conquer so be prepared!
 We recommend downloading a free trail map if you’re planning to make the trek!

 Trail Length: Ranges from 2.2 miles to 3.5 miles